keu/docs/cloud/kubernetespodoperator.md

 For each instantiation of the KubernetesPodOperator, you must specify the following values:

-- `namespace = conf.get('kubernetes', 'NAMESPACE')`: Astronomer Cloud Deployments run on their own Kubernetes namespaces within a Cluster.
-The KubernetesPodOperator needs to know information about this namespace.
-Because the namespace variable is injected into your Deployment's `airflow.cfg` file, you can programmatically import this namespace using this setting.
+- `namespace = conf.get('kubernetes', 'NAMESPACE')`: Every Astronomer Deployment runs on its own Kubernetes namespace within a Cluster.
+Information about this namespace can be programmatically imported as long as you set this variable.
-- `image`: This is the image that the operator will use to run its defined task, commands, and arguments.
-The value you specify can be either an image tag that's publicly available on Dockerhub or a complete URL + image tag for another Docker registry.
+- `image`: This is the Docker image that the operator will use to run its defined task, commands, and arguments.
+The value you specify is assumed to be an image tag that's publicly available on [Docker Hub](https://hub.docker.com/).
 To pull an image from a private registry, read [Pull Images from a Private Registry](kubernetespodoperator.md#pull-images-from-a-private-registry).
-- `in_cluster=True`: When this value is set, your task will look inside your Cluster for a Kubernetes configuration.
-This ensures that the workers running in the Pod have the correct privileges within the Cluster.
+- `in_cluster=True`: When this value is set, your task will run within the Cluster from which it's instantiated on Astronomer.
+This ensures that the Kubernetes pod running your task has the correct permissions within the Cluster.
-- `is_delete_operator_pod=True`: This setting ensures that the Pods of completed tasks are deleted, which lowers resource usage on your Cluster.
+- `is_delete_operator_pod=True`: This setting ensures that once a KubernetesPodOperator task is complete, the Kubernetes Pod that ran that task is terminated.
+This ensures that there are no unused pods in your Cluster taking up resources.

-Once you push this code to a Deployment, your Cluster will automatically spin up and down Pods to run tasks that use the KubernetesPodOperator.
+This is the minimum configuration required to run tasks with the KubernetesPodOperator on Astronomer Cloud.
+To further customize the way your tasks are run, see the topics below.

 ## Configure Task-Level Pod Resources